splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-scout-integration.rst

 [/ht_toggle]

 Scout is Application Monitoring built for modern development teams.
-It’s built to provide the fastest path to a slow line-of-code.
+It's built to provide the fastest path to a slow line-of-code.

 **In On-Call**